Turidus/MinecraftMapmaker-JediTion/resources/README.md

 This program can work with the stepped method, using the full 153 map colors available to ingame generated maps.

+To run this program, you need Java 1.8 installed.

 ## Generated Files

    A txt file displaying the type and amount of blocks needed